yumoL/etc3/README.md

 ### Install KFServing and iter8-kfserving Domain Package
 Pre-requisites: `kubectl` with acccess to a kubernetes cluster.

-To install KFServing and the iter8-kfserving domain package, follow Steps 1 through 4 from [here](https://github.com/iter8-tools/iter8-kfserving#quick-start-on-minikube).
+To install KFServing and the iter8-kfserving domain package, follow Steps 1 and 2 from [here](https://github.com/iter8-tools/iter8-kfserving#quick-start-on-minikube).

 ### Partial Install of iter8-kfserving Domain
 For dev/local-test purposes, it is convenient to run the etc3 locally.
 Follow the above instructions for iter8-kfserving installation, and then delete the etc3 controller as follows.